jasonterlecki/svg-to-png/README.md

 npm run desktop
 ```

-The app lets you pick SVG files (or drag them in), choose an output directory, tweak format/dimension/scale/background/time options, and run conversions while viewing status updates.
+The app lets you pick SVG files, view a per-file status table, choose an output directory, tweak format/dimension/scale/background/time options, and run conversions while viewing live progress.
+You can cancel an active batch via the new “Cancel” button.
 It shares the same rendering engine under the hood, so Playwright’s Chromium binary must still be installed (`npx playwright install --with-deps chromium`).

 ### Electron structure